When and How to Introduce Bread to Babies

-Bread is one of the most preferred breakfast options around the world, and many of us love to eat various kinds of bread.
-You may want to add this yummy food to your baby’s diet but wondering when and how to do so.
-Read on to find out when is the best time to introduce bread to babies, and more.
+Bread is one of the easiest, most hassle-free and preferred breakfast options, and many of us enjoy its taste as much as its practicality.
+You may want to add this yummy food to your baby’s diet as well, but when is the right time to do so?
+Read on to find out the best time to introduce bread to babies and more.

 Is It Safe to Give Bread to Infants?

-The next question that may concern you is whether to give whole wheat bread, whole grain bread, low salt bread, white or brown bread to babies.
-Well, there are numerous options for bread available in the market nowadays, and it may make you all confused as to which is the best bread for your baby.
-There is no doubt that brown bread is power-packed with loads of nutrients because it is made with whole grains; on the other hand, white bread is ripped off many of its nutrients because it is made of refined flour.
-However, the high amounts of fibre in brown bread may not be suitable for small babies because it can fill their bellies and thus reduce their appetite, which means lesser room for other foods and other nutrients.
-Also, more amounts of fibre in the diet may hamper with zinc and iron absorption by the body.
-Therefore, it will be a good idea to give white bread instead of brown bread to babies, but it is important to remember that white bread has nothing much to offer in terms of nutritional benefits.
-Monitor the intake in either case.
+The next question that may concern you is, which is the best bread for your baby?
+There are numerous options available in the market today – whole wheat bread, whole grain bread, low salt bread, white bread and brown bread just to name a few, and choosing one can be confusing.
+There is no doubt that brown bread is power-packed with nutrients because it is made with whole grains; on the other hand, white bread is ripped off many of its nutrients because it is made using refined flour.
+However, the amount of fibre in brown bread may not be suitable for small babies because it can fill their bellies and reduce their appetite, which means lesser room for other foods and nutrients.
+Also, more amounts of fibre in the diet may hamper with the zinc and iron absorption by the body.
+Therefore, it is a good idea to give white bread instead of brown bread to babies, keeping in mind that it may not give them a lot of nutrition.

 How Much Bread Should You Give Your Infant?

-As discussed in the above section, white bread is not rich in various vital nutrients, which are important for the optimal growth and development of a baby.
-Therefore, it is recommended that you do not go overboard by feeding large amounts of bread to your baby.
+As discussed in the above section, white bread is not rich in vital nutrients that are important for the optimal growth and development of a baby.
+Therefore, it is recommended that you do not go overboard feeding large amounts of bread to your baby.
+Before getting your baby the right bread, remember that storebought bread contains a lot of sodium owing to the salt content – a baby’s system is too fragile to handle too much salt.
+So, ensure that you don’t feed your baby too much bread.
 We recommend adding small amounts of bread to his diet three to four times a week.

 Simple Bread Recipes for Babies